I loved my native language growing up.

 I was utterly alone.
 It was a lonely year.
 I spent a lot of time by myself, and many sleepless nights crying into my pillow wishing that things were different, that I were different, or that I didn’t exist.
 And then, determined to survive, I decided to set my native language aside to focus solely on improving my English and Malay skills.

 I grew to resent the fact that my native language was Mandarin Chinese.
 It’s sad, looking back at how desperately I tried to rid myself of anything remotely Chinese.
 You don’t need a psychology degree to know that it came from a self-loathing place.
-The feeling of being constantly punished for being who you are can do that to you, and it takes a lot of hatred and shame for a person to shun the only language that they’re fluent in.
-Suddenly, you lose all – well, most – means of expressing your thoughts and connecting with the outside world.
+The feeling of being constantly punished for being who you are can do that to you, and it takes a lot of hatred and shame for a person to shun the only language that they’re fluent in, because doing that means you lose all – or close to all – means of expressing your thoughts and connecting with the outside world.